 The more blog posts you publish over time, the bigger the impact it has on your site.
 However, it takes more than just throwing some words on the page and hitting publish to create a good blog post.
 One of the common mistakes business blogging mistakes people make is focusing on quantity instead of quality in their blog posts.

 Yes, quantity makes a difference, but only if the posts are high-quality and relevant.
 If you’re publishing a bunch of low-quality posts, it can hurt you instead of help you.
+This type of low-quality content is one of the SEO mistakes to avoid.
 If you can’t dedicate a lot of time to blogging, it’s better to focus your efforts into one high-quality blog post weekly or monthly than to publish just for the sake of hitting a set number of posts.

 Publishing blog posts consistently is also important, but you have to find a blogging schedule that works for you.
 Before you jump into blogging and start hitting “publish”, take some time to think about the resources you have available.
 What time can you dedicate to writing and promoting blog posts?